 Concentration in Public Policy: M.A. students who intend to pursue the concentration in Public Policy are required to complete at least three courses in Public Policy, two of which must be at the 800-level.
-Students pursing the M.A. in Public Policy are exempt from the foreign language proficiency requirement.
+Students pursuing the M.A. in Public Policy may not satisfy the tools of research requirement through foreign language proficiency.